-Despite his short artistic career Anguhadluq left behind an accomplished legacy.
+Anguhadluq has an accomplished artistic legacy.
 In 1976 he shared an exhibition space with his wife Marion Tuu'luq at the Winnipeg Art Gallery titled Tuu’luq/Anguhadluq.
 In 1993 the Art Gallery of Ontario organized a solo exhibit of Anguhadluq’s work titled From the Centre: The Drawings of Luke Anguhadluq, held in Ottawa at the National Gallery of Canada.
-Anguhadluq has been featured several times in the Inuit Art Quarterly, most recently in a tribute written by his son .
+Anguhadluq has been featured several times in the Inuit Art Quarterly, most recently in a tribute written by his son, Tony Anguhalluq .

 1. “Luke Anguhadluq," The Canadian Encyclopedia, accessed January 16, 2018, http://www.thecanadianencyclopedia.ca/en/article/luke-anguhadluq/.

 2. Cynthia Cook, “From the Centre: An Examination of the Drawings of Luke Anguhadluq," Inuit Art Quarterly 10, no. 1 (Spring 1995): 6.

 3. Tony Anguhalluq, “Luke Anguhadluq: 1895-1982, Qamani’tuaq, NU," Inuit Art Quarterly 30 no. 3 (Fall 2017): 103.